Chenvel/CleanArchPlugin/README.md

 <h3>How to open GUI</h3>
 1. Wait until your IDE will ready for working
 2. Open "CleanArch" tab in the tool window bar (right side of IDE)
-3. Plugin's GUI will open, and you will see your project's Main Sequence
+3. Plugin's GUI will open, and you will see your project's Main Sequence or Acyclic Dependencies

 <h3>How to get I and A of the file</h3>
 1. Open any file in your project
-2. You'll see notification with I (Stability) and A (Abstraction)
+2. You'll see notification with I (Stability) and A (Abstraction) in the left bottom corner

 <h4>About GUI</h4>

+<h5>About Main Sequence</h5>
 1. The white circles is all your python files in the project
 2. The light green circle is your opened python file
 3. If you hover any circle then the GUI will show perpendiculars from current circle to the OX and OY axis
-4. If you click on the circle then PyCharm will open this circle's file
+4. If you left-click on the circle then PyCharm will open this circle's file
+5. If you right-click on the circle then context menu will show

+<h5>About Acyclic Dependencies</h5>
+1. You need press reload button to get info about acyclic dependencies

 <h2>How to download</h2>

-1. Download any .jar file in the "jar" folder (the latest version is recommended (CleanArch-1.2-beta.jar))
+1. Download any .jar file in the "jar" folder (the latest version is recommended (CleanArch-1.0.0-RELEASE.jar))
 2. Open your IDE PyCharm
 3. Go to settings (Ctrl + Alt + S (Windows/Linux), ⌘ (MacOS))
 4. Open plugin menu